Is it true that restaurants are expensive in Venice?

 prepared from whatever is in season at the moment.)

-door or in the window, so you can check meal options and prices before going inside.
+outside the entrance, so you can check meal options and prices before going inside.

 How can I find restaurants that don't cater to